Skip to main content

 Key Limitation

-• Results from the ACTT-2 trial prompted a protocol amendment limiting enrollment to participants who required baseline oxygen.
+• Results from the ACTT-2 trial prompted a protocol amendment that limited enrollment to patients who required oxygen at baseline.

 Interpretation

-• Although the primary outcome of clinical progression or death was not significantly different between arms, treatment with BAR plus SOC was associated with reduced mortality in hospitalized adults with COVID-19 who were not receiving MV (see addendum below for results for patients who required MV or ECMO).
+• Although the primary outcome of clinical progression or death was not significantly different between the arms, treatment with BAR was associated with reduced mortality in hospitalized adults with COVID-19 who were not receiving MV (see the addendum below for results in patients who required MV or ECMO).

-• For patients receiving oxygen but not steroids at baseline, the primary and secondary outcomes were similar to the outcomes for the overall study population.
+• For patients who were receiving oxygen but not corticosteroids at baseline, the primary and secondary outcomes were similar to the outcomes for the overall study population.

 COV-BARRIER Addendum: Double-Blind, Placebo-Controlled, Randomized Trial of Baricitinib in Hospitalized Adults on Mechanical Ventilation or Extracorporeal Membrane Oxygenation in Argentina, Brazil, Mexico, and the United States3